 10 Considerations Before Buying an Endpoint Detection and Response (EDR) Security Solution – Part 1

-This is part one of a two-part blog series exploring important considerations when purchasing an endpoint detection and response (EDR) security solution for your organization.
+This is part one of a two-part blog series exploring important considerations when purchasing an endpoint detection and response (EDR) security solution or EDR tool for your organization.

-Increasingly, enterprise organizations consider Endpoint Detection and Response (EDR) solutions to be a critical component to help ensure overall network security.
+Increasingly, enterprise organizations consider EDR security solutions to be a critical component to help ensure overall network security.
+Recently CISA designated EDR as a critical component for cybersecurity, yet many firms still do not have this capability.
 EDR cybersecurity tools are designed to detect and remove malware or any other form of malicious activity on the endpoints.
 More broadly, EDR tools collect and monitor data pertaining to potential cybersecurity threats to the network.
 This data can be analyzed to determine the root cause of security issues and used to support incident response and management strategies.

 - Detect, prioritize, track and alert on Indicators of Compromise (IOCs) and Indicators of Attack (IOAs) in real-time